allez-chauffe/marcel/node-packages/create-marcel-plugin/test/marcel-plugin-test/README.md

 yarn dev
 ```

-Then visit http://localhost:1234/ and start hacking.
+Then visit http://localhost:1234/ and start hacking !